sohrabtowfighi/simple_timer/README.md

 # simple_timer
-Sohrab Towfighi 2016
+(c) Sohrab Towfighi 2016

-LGPL 2.1 Licence
+See LICENCE.md

 A quick and easy timer.
 One exe file, one data input, one beep.